 Claudius Galen was a second century Greek physician, philosopher and writer who is often considered the most significant contributor to ancient medicine following Hippocrates.
-He was born in Pergamum (modern-day Bergama, Turkey) in 129 A.D., an ancient center of civilization, where he received extensive training in philosophy and medicine, and later trained in Smyrna (modern Izmir), Corinth and Alexandria.
 From 162 A.D., he lived in Rome where he gained reputation as an experienced physician, served under five Roman emperors, and spent the rest of his time writing and experimenting.

-He was a teacher, philosopher, pharmacist and leading scientist of his day.
 Galen was the originator of the experimental method in medical investigation.
 He proved that urine was formed in the kidney; identified seven of the twelve cranial nerves, discovered the valves of the heart, recognized the contagiousness of tuberculosis, and the possible spread of rabies via dogs.
 Galen’s most important discovery was that arteries carry blood not air.
 He also argued that the mind was in the brain, not in the heart, as Aristotle had claimed.
-Galen”s most lasting technique is the palpation of the pulse – still done by doctors to this day.

 Late Middle Ages – Early Modern Times